HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### `async` and `defer`

 JavaScript loading could be render-blocking unless it is specified as asynchronous or deferred.
-This is one of the contributing factors to slow performance, as often times JavaScript (or at least some of it) is needed for the initial render.
+This is one of the contributing factors to slow performance, as oftentimes JavaScript (or at least some of it) is needed for the initial render.

 However, loading the JavaScript asynchronously or deferred helps in some ways to improve this experience.
 Both the `async` and `defer` attributes load the scripts asynchronously.
 The scripts with the `async` attribute are executed irrespective of the order in which they are defined, however, `defer` executes the scripts only after the document is completely parsed, ensuring that their execution will take place in the specified order.
 Let's look at how many pages actually specify these attributes for the JavaScript requested in the browser.